Modifying an Existing Training Plan

 There are three reasons you may want to modify a training plan: to adjust the basic training plan properties (such as due date warning period), to add or remove trainings, or to swap one module for another.

-Click the Settings tab on the navigation bar.
-This will default to the Site Properties Settings page.
+Click the Settings tab > Site Properties > Settings.
 Scroll down to the section labeled "Miscellaneous Site Settings" and look for the "Allow changes to Training Plan properties to affect all enrolled Learners."

-Check this box, and click Save at the top of the screen.
-This means that any changes you make to your training plans will affect all currently enrolled Learners.
+Check this box, scroll back to the top of the screen and click Save.
+This means that any scheduling or settings changes you make to your training plans will affect all currently enrolled Learners.
 If this box is not checked, any changes you make to your training plans will only affect Learners who are enrolled after the changes are made.